cisagov/manage.get.gov/docs/operations/data_migration.md

 ## Create federal portfolio
 This script takes the name of a `FederalAgency` (like 'AMTRAK') and does the following:
-1. Creates the portfolio record based off of data on the federal agency object itself
+1. Creates the portfolio record based off of data on the federal agency object itself.
-2. Creates suborganizations from existing DomainInformation records
+2. Creates suborganizations from existing DomainInformation records.
-3. Associates the SeniorOfficial record (if it exists)
+3. Associates the SeniorOfficial record (if it exists).
-4. Adds this portfolio to DomainInformation / DomainRequests or both
+4. Adds this portfolio to DomainInformation / DomainRequests or both.

+Errors:
+1. ValueError: Federal agency not found in database.
+2. Logged Error: No suborganizations found for agency.
+3. Logged Warning: No new suborganizations to add.
+4. Logged Warning: No valid DomainRequest records to update.
+5. Logged Warning: No valid DomainInformation records to update.

 ### Running on sandboxes